-Your Formula boat is equipped with power steering.
-A mechanical cable connects the steering wheel to a hydraulic cylinder mounted on the engine.
+Your Formula boat is equipped with one of the following systems:

+Power Steering-A mechanical cable connects the steering wheel to a hydraulic cylinder mounted on the engine.
 A hydraulic pump is also mounted to the engine.
 The pump has two hoses running to the hydraulic cylinder giving it power assist.
-Movement of the hydraulic cylinder controls both drive units.
+Movement of the hydraulic cylinder controls the unit(s).